top of page

 Portrait of Louis Auguste Augustin d'Affry

-This stamp belonged to François Léon Boscal de Réals de Mornac.
+This seal stamp belonged to François Léon Boscal de Réals de Mornac.
 The arms correspond to those of his family, from Saintonge and Languedoc, with a branch in Brittany.
 Rietstap’s Armorial Général notes two variants of their arms, one with an azure field, the other with gules.
 Both variants share the combination of an uprooted oak, a fleur-de-lis, and two crescents for the Brittany branch.
 The attribution to François Léon is supported by the presence of the engraved Brassard de Bordeaux, a French military decoration created on 5 June 1815 by the Duke of Angoulême.
 The inscription 'BORDEAUX 12 MARS 1814' commemorates the day the city of Bordeaux declared allegiance to the Bourbons.
 Loyalists who supported the Restoration were awarded the Brassard de Bordeaux, a white armband bearing this motto.
 François Léon Boscal de Réals de Mornac is known to have been among its recipients.

 Azure version, coat of arms of Boscal de Reals de Mornac.